Frequently Asked Questions

 How do I add or drop a class?

 Changes to your class schedule may be made online using SURF.
 If you are adding more units to your schedule, or are subject to new fees such as course fees or Student Center fee, pay at the time you add the units.
-After you have added or dropped classes, we recommend you print your new account detail and revised class schedule.

 Students are responsible for officially dropping a course at whatever point in the semester they choose to drop up to the final drop deadline.
 If a course is not officially dropped, either on SURF or in person, the student will receive a grade for the class.